 Origins of Halloween Traditions in America

-Many Christians wrestle with the decision of celebrating different traditions of Halloween.
+Because of the confusion and different opinions around the history of Halloween, many Christians wrestle with the decision of participating in different traditions around October 31st.
 Many of our modern Halloween activities have evolved from a mixture of ancient Celtic, Christian, and American influences.
 Here are some of the origins behind popular Halloween traditions:

 Trick-or-Treating